 Students share their digital stories and provide feedback.
 They reflect on what they think they did well, and what they would do differently another time.

-Celebrate accomplishments by burning completed stories onto a DVD for students to take home and share, or by posting them on a class website.
+Celebrate accomplishments by creating a digital compilation of the stories for students to share with their families or post them on a class website.

 In the final stage of this multimedia project, the students learned about the importance of reading with fluency and expression by recording themselves narrating their stories.
 The excitement of hearing their own voices emerging from their computers created an atmosphere of joy and inspired these young students as authors and artists.
 This authentic learning experience had a high degree of engagement and motivation.
 These 6-year-old students reflected on what they were doing, began to think critically about their work and provided their peers with feedback.
 They were passionate about their published texts and felt pride when their "DigiTales" premiered.